timrid/briefcase-debugadapter/README.md

 - pdb (through forwarding stdin/stdout via a socket)
 - debugpy

-This packages starts the remote debugger automatically at startup through an .pth file, if a `BRIEFCASE_REMOTE_DEBUGGER` enviornment variable is set.
+This packages starts the remote debugger automatically at startup through an .pth file, if a `BRIEFCASE_DEBUGGER` environment variable is set.